 The Tooth Extraction Process

 The process of tooth extraction is quite simple.
 After numbing the area, Dr. Skutak uses an “elevator” to loosen the tooth in its socket.
 Then, once the tooth has been loosened, it will be gently pulled it out of the socket.
-In most cases, the process of extracting a tooth takes less than 5 minutes and is virtually painless with a local anesthetic.
+In most cases, the process of extracting a tooth is virtually painless with a local anesthetic.

 Surgical extraction may be required in some cases, if the tooth is broken or buried below the gumline.
 In this procedure, Dr. Skutak makes a small incision in the gum line, to remove bone and tooth material, and extract the tooth.